 Alas, my fall pumpkin contribution to the food blogging world.
 Light and fluffy coconut flour pancakes, packed with filling protein.
 Dollop with a creamy cashew cream lightly sweetened with maple syrup for a low sugar topping.

 Now, before you ask, no, I have not gone paleo.
 What I have done though, is have a ton of fun learning to cook with coconut flour, the newest grain-free flour on the block.
 Made from dried, defatted coconut meat, this grain-free flour has become popular with paleo and low carb dieters.
-With only 8 grams of total carbohydrate in a quarter cup serving, most of it coming from fiber, it's easy to see why.

 Then I discovered coconut flour.